 Since that was a lot of luggage, I’ll try to narrow this down to my top choices.

-Nautica Flagship is the best checked bag you can get.
-It’s a lightweight suitcase with double spinner wheels, an aluminium wheel handle and a scratch resistant shell.
+Nautica Flagship is the best-checked bag you can get.
+It’s a lightweight suitcase with double spinner wheels, an aluminum wheel handle, and a scratch-resistant shell.
 Also, this is the only hardside suitcase from Nautica that has a TSA lock, which is pretty important if you plan to travel to the US.
-But also it’s generally important for checked luggage, since it’s not in your sight the whole flight.
+But also it’s generally important for checked luggage since it’s not in your sight the whole flight.

 Head over to Amazon to check out the prices of these suitcases, as well as all the different colors they are available in!